 Canon’s M range of mirrorless APS-C cameras has reached a new level with this new addition.
 This M6 has broken the chain of decent performers by giving an extraordinary performance.
 It features a dramatic overhaul than its predecessors.

 There is no compromise on the specs and features, as the super-high resolution 4.2MP sensor designed with Canon’s Dual Pixel CMOS AF technology brings full-time phase-detect AF for faster focusing along with nice and smooth video recording.
 Adding up to the tasty package is the dramatic boost in resolution as it packs more pixels than ever before.
-There are only a few reservations, such as no built-in viewfinder and no 4K but overall it’s a fantastic camera.
+There are only a few reservations, such as no built-in viewfinder and no 4K, but overall, it’s a fantastic camera.

-Another thing that makes is well worthy of consideration is the latest Digic 7 processing engine, which gives it an impressive speed boost over the M5.
+Another thing that is well worthy of consideration is the latest Digic 7 processing engine, which gives it an impressive speed boost over the M5.
 This processing engine results in better subject detection and tracking over the previous DIGIC 6 engine.
 It also allows is 9fps burst shooting and also allows raw files to be processed in-camera post-capture.

 Moreover, users can also pull it right round to face the front.
 But the drawback that comes with viewing is that the EOS M6 doesn’t incorporate an electronic viewfinder.
-Another lacking is the very obvious absence of 4K as Canon has opted for Full HD video at frame rates up to 60p instead.
+Another lacking is the undeniable absence of 4K as Canon has opted for Full HD video at frame rates up to 60p instead.

 - Great size for travel